Radar from Behind: The Real Story

 During one test the Redline alerted to Ka-band radar 4.1 miles behind us.
 We knew its location because it was our radar.
 At the moment we were following an 18-wheeler with polished-aluminum trailer doors.
 The extraordinary range baffled us until finally someone suggested that the mirror-like doors might be acting like a giant reflector, bouncing the signal back into the Escort's forward-facing antennas.
 He was right; when we dropped back a bit the signal disappeared.

-The Valentine One has a rear antenna; so does the Escort Max 360c.
+The Valentine One has a rear antenna; so do the Escort Redline 360c (actually it has three: two front, one rear) and Escort Passport Max 360c.
 The rear-facing antenna gives them about the same range on radar coming from behind as radar in front.
-That's nearly always way too much, given radar's limitations when it's used on cars in front of the rolling cruiser.
+Sometimes that can be too much, given radar's limitations when it's used on cars in front of the rolling cruiser.

 Radar from behind can be a threat, but it's nothing to lose sleep over.
 For all but the very unlucky, any detector with good range will see it coming in plenty of time.